econoalchemist/UpstreamData-VPN/03 General pfSense Settings.md

 ![](assets/pfSenseConfig3.png)

-- On the fourth step, you can select "DHCP" for the WAN interface and leave all the other fields as their defaults.
+- On the fourth step, you can select `DHCP` for the WAN interface and leave all the other fields as their defaults.
 If you want to spoof your MAC address you can do so in this step.
-For the last two fields, ensure the "Block RFC1918 Private Networks" box and the "Block bogon networks" box are checked, this will automatically add the appropriate rules to your firewall.
+For the last two fields, ensure the `Block RFC1918 Private Networks` box and the `Block bogon networks` box are checked, this will automatically add the appropriate rules to your firewall.

 ![](assets/pfSenseConfig4.png)